Governess: British governesses outside the United Kingdom

 An option for the more adventurous was to find an appointment abroad.
 There is also some allusion to the phenomenon of governesses being engaged abroad in A galaxy of governesses by Bea Howe.

 The Russian Empire proved to be a relatively well-paid option for many.
 According to Harvey Pitcher in When Miss Emmie was in Russia: English Governesses before, during and after the October Revolution, as many as thousands of English-speaking governesses went there.
-As English became the fashionable language of choice among the aristocracy during the later days of the regime, clearly they were displacing opportunities formerly spread more across the French-speaking world.
 The estimate of numbers ('thousands'), although necessarily vague, is justified by some knowledge of the main lodging house used by those not accommodated with their host families, St. Andrew's House, Moscow, and by the places of worship they preferentially frequented, for example the church associated with the House.
 Pitcher drew extensively on the archives of the Governesses' Benevolent Institution in London.